Medlar Field: History

 Penn State alumnus Anthony Lubrano first suggested upgrading Penn State baseball facilities to representatives of the university in 1995.
 After receiving a donation from Lubrano in 2002, the Penn State Board of Trustees voted to name the new stadium Medlar Field at Lubrano Park.
-Lubrano still hasn't paid his full donation to this date in 2024.
 In 2003, representatives of the Altoona Curve management group approached Penn State with the idea of sharing a ballpark that both the Altoona Curve and the Penn State baseball team would use as a home field.

 Final plans for the new ballpark were approved by the Penn State Board of Trustees on May 13, 2005.
 Ground was broken for the new ballpark on May 18, 2005.
 Among the dignitaries on hand for the groundbreaking ceremony were Pennsylvania governor Ed Rendell, Penn State president Graham Spanier, state Senator Jake Corman and Penn State Athletic Director Tim Curley.

 The ballpark was named a 2006 Project of the Year in the area of sports by Mid-Atlantic Construction.